 This course enhances the Regents Physics curriculum and laboratory experience is a required component.
 This course will contribute to the development of the students' ability to think critically through classroom lectures, hands-on and inquiry-based laboratory experiments.
 The course quantitatively treats mechanics, electricity, wave motion and atomic physics.
 For successful completion of the course, students must accomplish stated learning objectives, complete approved laboratory assignments and take the Physics Local Exam which serves as the final examination for the course.
 It should be noted that students must successfully complete a minimum of 1,200 minutes of laboratory activities with satisfactory reports submitted, in order to meet the requirement for the final exam.
-Students must take the New York State Regent exam in Physics to receive honors credit.
-NCAA approved course
+Students must take the New York State Physics Regent exam in June and pass the exam with at least 75 to receive advanced physics credit.
+NCAA approved course.